fun-land/fun-land/packages/accessor-ts/README.md

 ## Accessors

-Accessors are the core of this library and have the type:
+Accessors are the core of this library and have the interface:

 ```ts
 // S is the type of the data structure that will be operated on, A is the type of some value(s) within